Nature and conservation

 The Supporters opened a new visitor centre on the island in 2005, which they funded.
 This will showcase information about Tiritiri Matangi and also houses a shop and office.

-Tiritiri Matangi is 4 km off the coast of Whangaparaoa, north of Auckland.
+Tiritiri Matangi is 4 km off the coast of Whangaparaoa Peninsula, north of Auckland.

 Private boats and kayaks can also visit the island.
-A suitable landing is found at Hobbs Beach on the western side of the island, where there is good swimming and snorkelling.
+The best landing is at Hobbs Beach on the western side of the island, where there is good swimming and snorkelling.

 Know before you go